 The Peer Review Committee is comprised of nine members at the associate professor or professor rank elected by FGA, with at least one member elected from each division, each for a two year term, plus one ex officio member from the school’s APT Committee.
 Peer Review Committee members may not concurrently serve on the APT Committee.

 The current Peer Review Committee members are:

-Brigit Carter, Associate Professor - Track II
+Brigit Carter, Associate Professor, Track II

-Hyeoneui Kim, Associate Professor - Track II
+Hyeoneui Kim, Associate Professor, Track I

-Eleanor McConnell, Associate Professor, with tenure
+Eleanor McConnell, Associate Professor with tenure, Track I

-Ryan Shaw, Associate Professor - Track I
+Michael Relf, Associate Professor with tenure, Track I

 Peer Review Process